 The IUCN 4-yearly World Conservation Congress will be held 6-15 September 2012 in Jeju, Korea with the theme 'Nature+'.
-The programme includes three cetacean-related events: a workshop on lessons learned from the IUCN western gray whale conservation initiative; a presentation on a local population of Indo-Pacific bottlenose dolphins found around Jeju Island; and a workshop on cetacean conservation and whale-watching in Africa3.
+The programme includes three cetaceanrelated events: a workshop on lessons learned from the IUCN western gray whale conservation initiative, a presentation on a local population of Indo-Pacific bottlenose dolphins found around Jeju Island, and a workshop on cetacean conservation and whale-watching in Africa.

 The Committee thanked Cooke and Reeves for their report.
-It also thanked Larsen who has now left the IUCN, for his contributions in the past and agrees that Cooke should continue to act as observer to IUCN for the IWC.
+It thanks Larsen for his contributions in the past and has left IUCN and agrees that Cooke should continue to act as observers to IUCN for the IWC.